Oh my goodness!

 Oh-my-gosh, they’re here!!!
 I am in Fabric Heaven.

-This is a fat quarter set that mixes fabrics from a variety of current collections: Allegory, Overdressed, Check Mate and her daughter’s collection, Yesterday.
+This is a fat quarter set that mixes fabrics from a variety of current collections: Allegory, Overdressed, Check Mates and her daughter’s collection, Yesterday.
 I chose the Vintage palette, which has softer, more muted colors than the other two options.
 But it was SO hard to choose!
 The other two palettes are also amazing.

 I will be designing a quilt for these fabrics.
 Can’t wait!
 But I’ll have to.
 This project goes on the schedule for after my March move.
 Now that will be a good way to reward myself for all the hard work. =)

-I also asked for the fat quarter set of Check Mate, a woven collection of checker fabrics.
+I also asked for the fat quarter set of Check Mates, a woven collection of checker fabrics.
 Can I just say that they are perfectly delightful.
 The fabrics are silky soft.
 I can’t stop touching them.
 The color combinations are dreamy and the simpler ones make great basics.
 I know from years past that Anna’s woven collections end up being awesome, versatile additions to so many projects.
 So glad I can incorporate these into quilts to come.

 Happy sewing ahead!